engineering-collaboration/book/docs/book/introduction/README.md

 This book covers a lot of ground, not all of which is confined within an engineering frustum.
 When reading this book, we consider how the practices described within can be used in tandem with departments outside of engineering.
 We might improve the efficiency of our communication channels within our iteration process.

-This book does not include source code, does not advocate for any particular tech stack, and does not assume the use of any tool or platform (apart from *The Anatomy of a Code Change*, which requires experience with version control).
+This book does not include source code, does not advocate for any particular tech stack, and does not assume the use of any tool or platform (apart from *Collaborating within a Codebase*, which requires experience with version control).

 ### This is not a Step-by-Step Guide